cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 As of May 2024, NSSP received data from 78% of US EDs.

 [The NSSP site participation map](https://www.cdc.gov/nssp/media/images/2024/04/Participation-with-date.png) shows counties containing at least one reporting ED between January 2023 and April 2024.
-California, Colorado, Missouri, Oklahoma, and Virginia have the most noticeable gaps in coverage, with many component counties having either no eligible EDs or having no recently reported data in NSSP.
-However, most states have some counties that are absent.
+California, Colorado, Missouri, Oklahoma, and Virginia have the most noticeable gaps in coverage, with many counties in those states having either no eligible EDs or having no recently reported data in NSSP.
+However, most states have some counties that do not contain any reporting EDs.

 NSSP does not report county-level data for all counties with reporting EDs; some reporting EDs are only included in state-level values.